How do I issue a full or partial refund?

 Here's how to refund a payment:

-- Click Activity at the top of the page.
+- Click the Activity tab at the top of the page.

 - Select the payment you want to refund.

-- Under "Total Refund Amount," enter the amount you want to refund (you may have the option to refund a partial amount of the payment), and then click Issue Refund (you'll be directed to a page confirming that your refund has been sent).
+- Under "Total Refund Amount," enter the amount you want to refund.
+You may have the option to refund a partial amount of the payment.

 If you refund a payment for goods or services, there are no fees to issue the refund, but the fees you originally paid as the seller are not returned to you.
 The amount of the refunded payment will be deducted from your PayPal account.